-This is an edited transcript of a telephone interview conducted with Bill Ward on May 2, 2015.
+This is an interview conducted with Bill Ward over one phonecall; on May 2, 2015.
 Bill was childhood friends with Scott Spiegel and they worked together on a number of the earliest Super-8 Shorts between 1969 to 1974.
+You can listen to the raw audio recording of the interview below, or read the edited & formatted transcription further down.

 The Shorts are as follows; Inspector Klutz Saves the Day (1969), Pies and Guys (1971), Corny Casanovas (1971), For Crimin Out Loud (1973), A Night in a Sanitarium (1973), Three Smart Saps (1973), Loose Loot (1973), Piece of Mind (1973), Booby Bartenders (1974), & Three Pests in a Mess (1974), with a number of the latter including Bruce Campbell, before drifting away from the group to pursue musical interests.